caronc/apprise-api/README.md

 Below is a screenshot of how you can assign your Apprise URLs to your `{KEY}`.
 You can define both TEXT or YAML [Apprise configurations](https://github.com/caronc/apprise/wiki/config).<br/>
 ![Screenshot of GUI - Configuration](https://raw.githubusercontent.com/caronc/apprise-api/master/Screenshot-2.png)

 Below is a screenshot of the review tab where you can preview what Apprise URL(s) got loaded from your defined configuration.
-It also allows you to view the tags associated with them (if any).<br/>
+It also allows you to view the tags associated with them (if any).
+Should you chose to send a test notification via this API, you can select the tags in advance you wish to target from here.<br/>
 ![Screenshot of GUI - Review](https://raw.githubusercontent.com/caronc/apprise-api/master/Screenshot-3.png)

-Once you've saved your configuration, you'll be able to use the *Notification* tab to send your messages to one or more of the services you defined in your configuration.
-You can use the tag `all` to notify all of your services regardless of what tag had otherwise been assigned to them.<br/>
+With configuration in place, you'll be able to use the *Notification* tab to send a test message to one or more of the services you defined in your configuration.
+You can also select from the tags (if any) you pre-assigned to your URLs defined.
+If you did not define any tags with you configured URLs, then you do not need to identify any here.
+You can use the tag `all` to notify all of your services regardless of what tag had otherwise been assigned to them (if any at all).<br/>
 ![Screenshot of GUI - Notifications](https://raw.githubusercontent.com/caronc/apprise-api/master/Screenshot-4.png)

 At the end of the day, the GUI just simply offers a user friendly interface to the same API developers can directly interface with if they wish to.